-“Hey Mom,” Delia yelled from the other room.
-How many times in the past 18 years had I heard those words?
-The nurse and my sister said she shocked the hell out of them by crying “aay ma” just after being born, although it would be a few hours later that day before I heard it, and she called me mom for the first time.
+“Hey Mom,” Delia yells from the other room.
+How many times in the past 18 years have I heard those words?
+The nurse and my sister said she shocked the hell out of them by calling for me just after being born; although it would be a few hours later that day before I heard it, and she called me mom for the first time.

-It was the middle of January but my forehead was damp.
-I took a deep breath and headed up the stairs to my apartment.
-“Mom,” I cried to the familiar voice on the other end.
+It’s the middle of January but my forehead is damp.
+I take a deep breath and head up the stairs to my apartment.
+“Mom,” I cry to the familiar voice on the other end.
 “They’re sending me to the hospital.”

-“There might be something wrong with the baby,” I blurted out.
+Hot tears stream down my face.
+“There might be something wrong with the baby,” I blurt out.